 Applying location intelligence to your dataset, for instance, makes it spatially comprehensive and offers new levels of insight around that dataset, which leads to better decision-making.

+For example, Fortis BC uses data integration to automate the assessment of current wildfire threats to its buildings, customers, and gas and electric assets.
 Integrating with other data types can also mean conforming to interoperability standards to save on business costs.
 Further, open source data formats offer many advantages for businesses.

 8. Data integrity

 Data integration technology should cleanse and validate the information passing through.
 Obviously, we all want our data to be robust and high quality.
 A data integration plan ensures data is free of errors, inconsistencies, and duplication.

 For example, the City of Oshkosh’s Child Abduction Response Team, enabled real-time mapping for faster and more accurate search and rescue responses.
 A data integration strategy ensures City of Oshkosh’s Child Abduction Response Team’s critical data is accurate, up to date and is of high quality.

 A data integration plan makes it easy to keep information up to date automatically.
 One input can propagate across all integrated systems, keeping your data current.
 In fact, your data can even be real-time if a server or cloud solution is part of the integration strategy.
 Automation can keep data both up to date and integrated seamlessly, especially in response to an event or whenever new data arrives.

 For example, Surrey Heath Borough Council uses data integration to ship legacy data to the cloud, run scheduled data validation workflows, display live RSS feeds, and synchronize data across the organization in near real-time.
 With up-to-date data across the enterprise, Surrey Heath can focus on analysis and planning to better services to the community.